Best cheap fitness trackers under £50 and £100

 - Cheap fitness trackers from Lidl and Aldi

 - Cheap Aquarius and Apachie fitness trackers on Groupon

 - What to look for in a cheap fitness tracker

 Only logged-in members can view our recommendations in the table below.
 If you’re not yet a member, you can get instant access by joining Which?.

 Fitness trackers under £50

-This affordable fitness tracker doesn’t stand out in terms of appearance, but it still has plenty to offer.
-It can report on step count, distance, calories, heart rate monitoring and sleep tracking.
-Real-time data is presented through the accompanying app and you'll be able to answer incoming calls right from your wrist.
+This cheap fitness tracker doesn’t stand out in terms of appearance, but it still has plenty to offer.
+It can report on step count, distance, calories, heart rate monitoring and sleep tracking, and, surprisingly for such a cheap device, it can give you detailed swim metrics such as time, distance, pace and calories.
 If you're not concerned with detailed activity tracking, this fitness tracker is worth considering.

 Fitness trackers between £50 and £100

 We love this fitness tracker.
 It tracks steps, distance and heart rate accurately, it's comfortable to wear, it's intuitive to use and it's waterproof for wearing in the pool.
 It doesn't have GPS, though, which is disappointing - meaning you'll need to keep your phone on you if you want it to track your running or cycling route.

 This fitness tracker doesn't look especially glamorous compared to other trackers, and you won't be able to remove and swap the strap, unlike newer models from this brand.
 But it has a lot to offer: it has built-in GPS for phone-free route tracking, it measures steps, distance and heart rate accurately, it's waterproof for use in the pool and it's lightweight and comfortable.